-Government Schemes and Institutions for Financing SMEs: To ensure that funds are available to SMEs, the federal government has since 1970s continued to play pioneering and active roles in financing and stimulating the Nigerian entrepreneurs in SMEs.
-Ogunleye (2004) identifies these roles to include provision of strong institutional support, ensuring easy access to credit facilities at reasonable rates, provision of industrial banks, provision of continuous training and research and provision of enabling monetary and fiscal policies.
+Government Schemes and Institutions for Financing SMEs

+To ensure that funds are available to SMEs operators, the federal government has since 1970s continued to play pioneering and active roles in financing and stimulating the Nigerian SMEs.
+Ogunleye (2004) identified these roles to include provision of strong institutional support, ensuring easy access to credit facilities at reasonable rates, provision of industrial banks, provision of continuous training and research and provision of enablement monetary and fiscal policies.
 To harness these efforts, quite a number of institutions and schemes have been established to ensure that these objectives are fulfilled.
 These schemes include:

-Central Bank of Nigeria's Support and Schemes for SMEs Financing: The SMEs as the bedrock of the industrial development have some many advantages which have been mentioned to include means of employment for both skilled and unskilled labour, serving as a training ground for entrepreneurs, provision of local materials for large scale industries.
-Moreover, if well managed, the SMEs can gradually can transform into a giant corporations of tomorrow.
+Central Bank of Nigeria's Support and Schemes for SMEs Financing

+The SMEs as the bedrock of the industrial development have some many advantages which have been mentioned to include means of employment for both skilled and unskilled labour, serving as a training grounds for entrepreneurs, provision of local materials for large scale industrials etc. Moreover, if well managed, the SMEs can gradually transform into the giant corporations of tomorrow.
 These contributions thus explain why Governments, local and International agencies mobilize efforts towards the realization of sustainable industrial growth and the creation of mass employment through the rapid growth and development of the small-scale enterprises.
-However, the SMEs have had limited access to institutionalized credit facilities, due to factors such as; riskiness of the business, the biasness of the financial and other lending institutions in extending credit to small and medium entrepreneurs, inability to keep up to date accounting records for their businesses, inability to provide collateral security and so many other challenges.
+However, the SMEs have had limited access to institutionalized credit facilities, due to factors such as; risky of the business, the biasness of the financial and other lending institutions in extending credit to SMEs operators, inability to keep up to date accounting records for the business, inability to provide collateral security and so many other challenges.
 In recognition of these constraints and in order to ensure the realization of the potential benefits of virile SMEs in the economy, the Central Bank of Nigeria has remained committed to the growth and development of the small and medium scale enterprises in Nigeria.
 This stance has been successively reflected in the Bank's policies over the years.
-In particular, the CBN has through its credit guidelines over the years, and until very recently, required that all commercial banks to serve stipulated minimum credit to the SMEs involved in agriculture and manufacturing activities.
+In particular, the CBN has through its credit guidelines over the years, and until very recently, required the erstwhile commercial and merchant banks to allocate stipulated minimum of credit to the preferred sectors including the SMEs.